DioxusLabs/dioxus/packages/fullstack-hooks/README.md

 cargo add dioxus-fullstack-hooks
 ```

-Then you can use hooks like `use_server_resource` in your components:
+Then you can use hooks like `use_hydration_resource` in your components:

 ```rust
 use dioxus::prelude::*;